 What is SPAM?

-While many people label it as a strange mystery meat, according to their official website, SPAM includes just a few simple ingredients.
+While many people label it strange mystery meat, according to their official website, SPAM includes just a few simple ingredients.

-Ground pork from the ham areas, salt, water, potato starch, sugar, and sodium nitrite are the extent of the ingredients.
+Ground pork from the ham areas, salt, water, potato starch, sugar, and sodium nitrite is the extent of the ingredients.

-The ingredients are mixed according to their secret formula, packed into the signature rectangular container, and a brand new can of SPAM is born.
+The ingredients are mixed according to their secret formula, packed into the signature rectangular container, and a brand new SPAM can is born.

-Basically, it’s kind of like a hot dog (though I'd argue that it's far superior), but in cube shape.
+It's kind of like a hot dog (though I'd argue that it's far superior) but in a cube shape.
 It's salty, porky, greasy, and highly addictive.

 SPAM in Hawaii

 It was in 1937 when Hormel Foods first introduced SPAM to the world.